Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

 Partnered with: Amy Dowden

 The tv presenter joins Strictly with an unbelievable again story.
-His profession as a Royal Marine Commando was reduce quick after he suffered life-changing accidents following an IED explosion in Afghanistan.
+His profession as a Royal Marine Commando was minimize brief after he suffered life-changing accidents following an IED explosion in Afghanistan.

 After years of rehabilitation, nevertheless, JJ went on to compete within the 2014 Invictus Video games the place he captained the Trike Biking crew and took residence three medals.